Stormy-Chris/twc_verification/README.md

 # twc_verification
-**Verification of The Weather Company forecasts**
+**Verification of The Weather Company (twc) forecasts**

 This repository stores the files used in performing a simple verification of the twc forecasts that are stored in the kepler51 aws S3 bucket with the corresponding observations.
+The forecasts and observations are retrieved using the TWC API.

 The verify_twc_config.yml file has the necessary configuration settings.